• Skip to primary navigation

 You and your lawyer will need to prove several things to make a successful case against the party that caused your baby’s brain damage:

-• The first thing you must prove is that you entrusted your care to the medical professional in question.
+• First, you must prove that you entrusted your care to the medical professional in question.

 • Also, you have had an existing patient/doctor relationship with the defendant.
 Further, you’ll need to prove that the defendant indeed made an error.